 The cost for the bike with the desk clocked in at $299.99 when I got mine — not the cheapest, but far more in my price range than a bike pushing near or over the $1,800 mark.
-And currently via Flexispot’s website you can save an extra $90 on it’s original $349.99 price tag.
+And, if you’re catching this before the end of their flash sale, you’ll be able to save even more than I did.

 It’s not a super high-tech ride but has some of the basics to track distance, speed, calories and other data if you’re the type of person who likes to log numbers on that sort of thing.

 As far as the workout you’re getting from this bike, you can definitely get your heart rate up — there’s eight resistance levels to move through — but it’s not necessarily going to be a perfect dupe for elite expensive spin bikes (but, again, that’s not really what one is going for when they get a bike like this.)
 You can definitely, with good form and good posture, do the work of activating your core and your buttocks and feel a really solid leg workout.
 And you’ll feel it if you do an all-out sprint.